 Open the XAMPP folder in the Applications folder and launch manager-osx.app as shown below.

 Once Apache is running, you can click on the Welcome tag and the Go to Application button.
 This should display a (local) page about XAMPP in the path http://localhost/dashboard.
-Both the dashboard and bolprocessor folders will be located in the Applications/XAMPP/xamppfiles/htdocs folder.
+Both the dashboard and (later) bolprocessor folders will be located in the Applications/XAMPP/xamppfiles/htdocs folder.

 Install the Bol Processor